mwrouse/Any-Element-as-a-Link-JavaScript/README.md

-# DOM Element as Links
+# DOM Elements as Links
 This little JavaScript snippet allows you to have any element on a page act as a link, even if it is not an anchor tag.

 #### Examples